| | |

 How to Store

-Refrigerate: Store cooled cookies in an airtight container at room temperature for up to 1 week.
+Room temperature: Store baked cookies in an airtight container for up to 5 days.

 A stack of chocolate chip sablé cookies.